bhagavdgita/License/README.md

-Every part of this repository is licensed with the *GNU Affero General Public License v3.0*, a strong copyleft license, execpt the [audio](https://github.com/bhagavdgita/bhagavdgita.github.io/tree/main/audio), which is licensed with the *Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International*.
+Every part of the repository <a href="https://github.com/bhagavdgita/bhagavdgita.github.io">`bhagavdgita/bhagavdgita.github.io`</a> is licensed with the *GNU Affero General Public License v3.0*, a strong copyleft license, execpt the [audio](https://github.com/bhagavdgita/bhagavdgita.github.io/tree/main/audio), which is licensed with the *Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International*.

 **This is only a human readable summary of the actual licenses.
 This is not even close to a substitue of the actual license.
 This is not legal advice.**